sd208/SE_2017_Guestbook/README.md

-# SE2017 - Guestbook
+# SE2017 - New York University Guestbook

 Members : Xi Xiao, Shubhangi Dubey

 For our Software Engineering class, created a guestbook to log comments from users for various events.

 ## Objective
- To create an online guestbook where event managers are able to collect views and suggestions from their guests.
+ To create an online guestbook where event managers, at New York University, are able to collect views and suggestions from their guests.

  ## Technologies Used